 2. Video Teaching

-The teaching provides practical ways to share our relationship with Jesus in our daily encounters with people.
+The teachings provide practical and accessible ways to share our relationship with Jesus Christ in our daily encounters with people.

-After the teaching, there is time for fellowship over drinks and desserts as people transition into their small groups.
+The time of fellowship over drinks and desserts comes after the teaching as people transition into their small groups.

-Small groups are a place to freely discuss the teaching content.
-A Sharing Christ small group also serves as a means of accountability for completing the action items for each session.
+The small groups are a place to freely discuss the teaching content, as well as a place of accountability for completing the action items included in each session.

 "[Sharing Christ] has lit a fire under a lot of people here and I rejoice at what God is doing in our parishes because of it."

 - Befriending Others

 - The Power to Share Christ

 - Presenting the Good News